Get ready for Medicare Steve Shorr Licensed Agent with 40 years of experience and numerous degrees

 Medi-Cal & Medicare Lookup Jarvis

-Should I apply for Part A Hospital?
+Should I apply for Part B Out Patient now?

-Medicare Part B Hospital
+Medicare Part B Out of Hospital

 #Late Enrollment Penalty